AlinaAlexandraVizireanu/planets-fact-site/README.md

 ### What I learned

-In the process of building this project I've used mostly Flexbox for positioning which helped me to deepen my knowledge regarding positioning with Flexbox.
+In the process of building this project, I've used mostly Flexbox for positioning which helped me to deepen my knowledge regarding positioning with Flexbox.
 While I was implementing the logic part I also deepened my JavaScript skills and I also improved my skills working with Axios.

 ## Author